sugeerth/BrainModulyzer/README.md

 	modulyzerdir/src> RunProjectMain.py

+For Non-conda users you can install the libraries manually

 	#For mac switch to macports python for installation (as installation libraries are in macports):
 	sudo port install python27
 	port select --list python
 	sudo port select --set python python27